The 4 Universal Gun Safety Rules, Plus 13 More You Should Follow

 Remove the upper receiver from the lower receiver.
 Remove your charging handle and bolt carrier group.
 Ensure there are no obstructions.

-No matter what style firearm you are using, never look down the barrel, especially if it is attached to the rest of your firearm.
+No matter what style firearm you are using, never look down the barrel from where the bullet exits, especially if it is attached to the rest of your firearm.
 For other firearm platforms, research how to safely check your barrel.

 If you're shooting at a public or privately owned range (that you pay to use), they usually do and should require you to put these on before entering the area where firearms are being shot.

 For those of you who concealed carry or just use holsters, make a habit of safely putting away your firearm.
-Whenever possible, remove the entire holster with your firearm still in it before removing the firearm from the holster.
+When not practicing drawing your firearm under safe conditions (dry fire or live practice at the range), remove the entire holster with your firearm still in it before removing the firearm from the holster.

-Using ammunition that's not intended to be used by your firearm can cause a catastrophic malfunction.
-ALWAYS carefully read the owner's manuals for your guns and only use the listed ammunition.
+Using ammunition that's not intended to be used by your firearm can cause a catastrophic malfunction that can result in serious bodily harm.
+ALWAYS carefully read the owner's manuals for your guns and only use the ammunition listed.

 For those of you who frequently shoot different calibers, you may want to consider using color coded tape or rubber bands for your firearms and magazines.
 This can help remind you which ammunition to use.

-In most states it's illegal to possess a firearm while under the influence of alcohol or drugs.
-Regardless, doing so is a really stupid idea.
+In most areas it's illegal to possess a firearm while under the influence of alcohol or drugs.
+Regardless, doing so is a really bad idea.

 This article wasn't intended to scare you about what can go wrong with firearms, but rather to help teach you how to use them safely.
-If you follow these rules, you should have no issues.
+Following these rules and others like them can allow you to safely enjoy using firearms your entire life.

-As a final note, be sure to point out anyone handling firearms in a dangerous manner to your gun range's safety officer.
+As a final note, remember that "everyone is a range safety officer".
+Be sure to call out unsafe practices and report them to your range safety officer.
 Those who don't follow proper gun safety put not only themselves, but you and others at risk.